Andrei Soldatov: Russia's Surveillance State Project

-On Jan.
-22, 2014, Mr. Soldatov provided testimony on Russian surveillance practices before the Committee on Civil Liberties, Justice and Home Affairs (LIBE Committee) of the European Parliament.
+On 22 January 2014, Mr. Soldatov provided testimony on Russian surveillance practices before the Committee on Civil Liberties, Justice and Home Affairs (LIBE Committee) of the European Parliament.

-On April 18, 2014 Edward Snowden wrote an op-ed in The Guardian defending his decision to question Putin, and remarked:
+On 18 April 2014 Edward Snowden wrote an op-ed in The Guardian defending his decision to question Putin, and remarked:

 The investigative journalist Andrei Soldatov, perhaps the single most prominent critic of Russia's surveillance apparatus (and someone who has repeatedly criticised me in the past year), described my question as "extremely important for Russia".
 According to the Daily Beast, Soldatov said it could lift a de facto ban on public conversations about state eavesdropping.

 In September 2015 Andrei Soldatov and Irina Borogan's book The Red Web: The Struggle Between Russia's Digital Dictators and the New Online Revolutionaries is published by PublicAffairs, a member of the Perseus Books Group.
 The book traces the origins of the Russian system of surveillance SORM and tells the story of the Internet in Russia.
-In December 2015, in the British popular newspaper The Guardian, Soldatov warned the world's biggest networks as Twitter, Google and Facebook not to give in to Russian president Vladimir Putin's demand to host their servers in Russia.
+In December 2015, in the British newspaper The Guardian, Soldatov warned the world's biggest networks as Twitter, Google and Facebook not to give in to Russian president Vladimir Putin's demand to host their servers in Russia.
 If these companies open their doors to Russia's security services, they will lose control over their information, and give the Kremlin and FSB access to the world's internet traffic, and users’ personal data.

 Criminal case

-On June 6, 2022, the Russian Ministry of Internal Affairs put Andrei Soldatov on the wanted list.
-Soldatov wrote on his social networks that a criminal case was opened against him on March 17, and all of his accounts in Russian banks have now been seized.
+On 6 June 2022, the Russian Ministry of Internal Affairs put Andrei Soldatov on the wanted list.
+Soldatov wrote on his social networks that a criminal case was opened against him on 17 March, and all of his accounts in Russian banks have now been seized.
 The Ministry does not specify under which article the journalist is wanted.

+Soldatov told The Washington Post he was charged with spreading “fake news” about the Russian Army, but the real reason was his reporting on the faulty intelligence that had led to the Russian invasion of Ukraine.